-- Complete two semesters (six credits) of college level language study (normally the 151-152 level language courses). - Receive a grade of at least 50 percentile on the CLEP examination in a foreign language as verified by the Registrar.
+- Complete two semesters (six credits) of college level language study (normally the 151-152 level language courses). - Receive a grade of at least 50 percentile on the CLEP examination in a foreign language or through a different approved form of language evaluation as verified by the Registrar.
+The "Foreign Language Completion Claim" form must also be used to document an appropriate score on the CLEP examination or other approved language evaluation.
+This form is available in the Registrar's Office and the Office of the Liberal and Creative Arts Division.

-Students with a documented condition which interferes with the ability to learn a foreign language as attested by a score on the Modern Language Aptitude Test (MLAT) and/or other instruments deemed suitable by the Coordinator of

-Disability Services should consult the Academic Support Services section of this catalog for information regarding options for this requirement.
+Students with a documented condition which interferes with the ability to learn a foreign language as attested by a score on the Modern Language Aptitude Test (MLAT) and/or other instruments deemed suitable by the Coordinator of Disability Services should consult the Academic Support Services section of this catalog for information regarding options for this requirement.